Is Dates Safe During Pregnancy? (Updated 2026 Guide)

 Do dates induce labor?

-Research suggests that eating dates in late pregnancy may help prepare the body for labor, though they don't directly induce it.
-Studies show women who consumed 6 dates daily starting at 36 weeks had greater cervical dilation upon admission, shorter first stage of labor, and were less likely to need labor induction.
-Dates contain compounds similar to oxytocin that may help with cervical ripening.
+Dates don't directly induce labor, but research suggests they may help prepare your body for it.
+Several studies have found that women who ate 6 dates daily during the last 4 weeks of pregnancy had greater cervical dilation upon admission, shorter first stage of labor, and were less likely to need labor induction or augmentation.
+Dates contain compounds that may mimic oxytocin and help with cervical ripening, though more research is needed.

 When should I start eating dates during pregnancy?

-You can enjoy dates throughout pregnancy for their nutritional benefits.
-However, if you're interested in the potential labor benefits, research suggests starting around 36 weeks gestation.
-The commonly studied amount is 6 dates per day (about 60-70 grams) during the final four weeks of pregnancy.
-Always discuss dietary changes with your healthcare provider.
+You can enjoy dates safely throughout your entire pregnancy for their nutritional benefits.
+However, if you're specifically interested in the potential labor benefits, most studies suggest starting around 36 weeks (the beginning of your ninth month).
+The typical recommendation is eating about 6 dates per day, which equals roughly 70-80 grams.
+Always discuss any dietary changes with your healthcare provider, especially if you have gestational diabetes.

 How Do We Score Products for Pregnancy Safety?